Volume 1, No. 2, September 2015

 • ISSN: 2395-647X (Online)

-• Editor-in-Chief: Prof. Marina Fernandez de la Cruz, Department of Petrology and Geochemistry, Faculty of Geological Sciences, Complutense University of Madrid, Spain
+• Editor-in-Chief: Prof. Marina Fernandez de la Cruz, Complutense University of Madrid, Spain

 • Associate Editor: Sujitha R. Reddy, Savitha Darsha